Home / All Documents / Full UK Driving Licence (How Do You Get It Step By Step)

 What Is A Full UK Driving Licence?

-A full UK driving licence is the official pink photocard that authorises you to drive Category B vehicles on public roads without supervision.
-It includes your photograph, categories, and any restriction codes.
+A full UK driving licence is the official pink photocard that authorises you to drive the relevant categories (most commonly Category B) on public roads without supervision.
+It includes your photograph, driving categories, and restriction codes (if any).

 Can You Drive Straight After Passing Your Test In The UK?

-Yes – you can drive immediately after passing, as long as you have valid insurance that covers you as a full licence holder and you carry your pass certificate.
-The certificate is valid for two months after the test date.
+Yes.
+You can drive immediately after passing, as long as you have valid insurance for your new status and you carry the pass certificate.
+The pass certificate is valid for two months after the test date.

 Request a Call Back